 However, do take a minute to appreciate what has made Greece so popular all over the world.
 And by this, I am not referring to the ancient sites – speaking of which, you shouldn’t leave the Ancient Akrotiri out of your itinerary.
-We are referring to our siga siga culture – slowly slowly.
+I am referring to our siga siga culture – slowly slowly.

-Don’t book all your Santorini restaurants in advance
+Don’t book all your Santorini restaurants ahead of time

 However, consider leaving some flexibility in your schedule.
 What if you see a lovely taverna in a small village and you want to try it, but have booked to have a meal somewhere else in a couple of hours?